Swedish–Norwegian War: Treaty of Kiel

-As early as in 1812, prior to the Napoleonic invasion of Russia, the Swedish Crown Prince Charles John (Karl Johan) - formerly Marshal of France Jean Baptiste Bernadotte - had entered into an agreement with Tsar Alexander I that Russia would support a Swedish attack on Norway in order to force Denmark-Norway to cede its northern part to Sweden.
-The Swedish attack against Norway was postponed, however, due to the fluid state of the conflict between Napoleon and the Sixth Coalition.
-The Swedish army and, incidentally, Karl Johan's skills as a general, were urgently needed against France in Central Europe.
-On 18 May 1813 Swedish troops re-occupied Swedish Pomerania and deployed against Napoleon's forces as a result of treaties between Karl Johan (on behalf of Sweden), Great Britain and Prussia, which ceded Norway to Sweden for its participation in the war, becoming effective after France and its allies (including Denmark-Norway) were defeated.
+As early as in 1812, prior to the Napoleonic invasion of Russia, the Swedish Crown Prince Charles John (Karl Johan) – formerly Marshal of France Jean Baptiste Bernadotte – had entered into an agreement with Tsar Alexander I that Russia would support a Swedish attack on Norway in order to force Denmark–Norway to cede its northern part to Sweden.
+The Swedish attack against Norway was postponed however, due to the fluid state of the conflict between Napoleon and the Sixth Coalition.
+The Swedish Army and, incidentally, Karl Johan's skills as a general, were urgently needed against France in Central Europe.
+On 18 May 1813, Swedish troops re-occupied Swedish Pomerania and deployed against Napoleon's forces as a result of treaties between Karl Johan (on behalf of Sweden), Great Britain and Prussia, which ceded Norway to Sweden for its participation in the war, becoming effective after France and its allies (including Denmark–Norway) were defeated.

-In early December Karl Johan led an invasion of Denmark with his Allied Army of the North that included Swedes, Russians and North Germans.
+In early December, Karl Johan led an invasion of Denmark with his Allied Army of the North that included Swedes, Russians and North Germans.
 The Danes were outnumbered and were unable to mount a coherent defense against Karl Johan's battle-hardened army.
-Within a few days the Danes were forced out of Holstein and into Jutland proper.
-By December 14 Bernadotte agreed to an armistice and peace talks began in Kiel on the basis of ceding Norway to Sweden in return for Swedish Pomerania, additional territory in North Germany, specifics to be decided at the general peace conference following the cessation of hostilities between the Sixth Coalition and Imperial France, as well as 1,000,000 Riksdalers.
-The Danish position was hopeless and by early January 1814, King Frederik VI of Denmark-Norway reconciled himself to the necessity of losing Norway.
+Within a few days, the Danes were forced out of Holstein and into Jutland proper.
+By 14 December, Bernadotte agreed to an armistice and peace talks began in Kiel on the basis of ceding Norway to the Swedish king in return for Swedish Pomerania, additional territory in North Germany, specifics to be decided at the general peace conference following the cessation of hostilities between the Sixth Coalition and Imperial France, as well as 1,000,000 Riksdalers.
+The Danish position was hopeless and by early January 1814, King Frederick VI of Denmark–Norway reconciled himself to the necessity of losing Norway.

-By the Treaty of Kiel, signed on 13 January, King Frederik VI had to cede the Kingdom of Norway to the King of Sweden.
+By the Treaty of Kiel, signed on 13 January, King Frederick VI had to cede the Kingdom of Norway to the king of Sweden, by which the two nations would enter a union.
 However, this treaty was not accepted by the Norwegian people, who refused to be simply a bargaining chip.
-Elements of the Danish government also covertly supported Norway's determination not to be incorporated into Sweden.
-Ultimately, Denmark would pay a catastrophic price for the Treaty, as Karl Johan viewed this support, no matter how covert, as betrayal and a violation of the Treaty, and this would later be reflected in the final peace settlement at the Congress of Vienna, which voided Kiel's promise to compensate Denmark for its loss of Norway with Swedish Pomerania, various additional Northern German territory, and 1,000,000 Riksdalers.
+Elements of the Danish government also covertly supported Norway's determination for independence.
+Ultimately, Denmark would pay a catastrophic price for the treaty, as Karl Johan viewed this support, no matter how covert, as betrayal and a violation of the treaty, and this would later be reflected in the final peace settlement at the Congress of Vienna, which voided Kiel's promise to compensate Denmark for its loss of Norway with Swedish Pomerania, various additional Northern German territory, and 1,000,000 Riksdalers.